2021-22 School Year Planning

 Symptom Screening

-If a student exhibits or complains of any COVID-like symptoms, an adult will accompany the student to the school isolation/health room.
-A school nurse or health assistant will then take the student’s temperature.
-If the student presents with COVID-like symptoms or symptoms warranting exclusion, the student will be instructed to wait in the isolation room until a parent/guardian can pick up the student.
+If a student exhibits or complains of any COVID-like symptoms, an adult will accompany the student to the health room.
+If the student presents with COVID-like symptoms or symptoms warranting exclusion, the student will be instructed to wait until a parent/guardian can pick up the student.
 The student will be encouraged to see a health care provider for evaluation.

 -